Seahawks repeat a scary prospect for NFL

 It’s the culture the Seahawks have developed.

 Unlike the Patriots, who emulate the approach of their reveal-nothing coach and front office, the Seahawks are free-wheeling.
-It some ways, they resemble a college team, which makes perfect sense: Before turning around the Seahawks, Carroll won two national college titles with Southern California.
+It some ways, they resemble a college team, which makes perfect sense: Before turning around the Seahawks, Carroll won two national titles at Southern Cal.

 While the methods of Bill Belichick clearly work in New England — no franchise has been more successful overall in the last 15 years — the Patriots last won a championship a decade ago.
 Although Tom Brady says he hopes to quarterback the team well into his 40s (he’s 37), the current roster doesn’t strike fear for the future the way Seattle’s might.

-“There are a number of tenets, but developing a really competitive roster, keeping it young, always trying to upgrade,” Carroll says of the program he’s installed in Seattle since arriving in 2010.
+“There are a number of kind of tenets you know, but developing a really competitive roster, keeping it young, always trying to upgrade,” Carroll says of the program he’s installed in Seattle since arriving in 2010.
 “That mentality is really pervading.
 It shows up everywhere.
-The style of play that we want, that we agreed to, about being a physical team and running the football and playing defense on teams.”
+The style of play that we want, that we agreed to, about being a physical team and running the football and playing defense on teams.
+And with that thought, those are all just kind of the tenets that we’ve built it on and we’ve tried to remain uncommonly consistent in that commitment.
+I think that’s at the core of everything.”

 In a copycat league, if the Seahawks come through Sunday, who’s to say Seattle’s approach won’t be emulated?
 Lots of the Seahawks think so, even hope so.